andrewisen/bim-whale/README.md

 }
 ```

-In summary: We have parsed the IFC file looking only for Doors and Walls.
+In summary: We have performed a simple parsing using only walls and doors.
 Again, see the config file: `const selectedEntities: string[] = ["IFCDOOR", "IFCWALLSTANDARDCASE"];`
 In the end we simply print out the **Property Set** `Custom_Pset`.